Overview

 Staff people from two divisions in the City’s Community Planning & Economic Development (CPED) department will review your plan:

 During the review, CPED might send you comments for correction.
-If this happens, you will need to correct the floor plan and resubmit it.
+If this happens, you will need to correct the plans and resubmit them.

 Once CPED approves your plans